caller

 Info

-All call arguments are packed into the Futures metadata.
-The future metadata is cleared when futures result is set.
+All call arguments are packed into the instance's metadata.

 Source code in src/async_kernel/caller.py